DLozanoNavas/DLozanoNavas/README.md

 ### Hi there, I'm Daniel! 👋

 Hi! 👋🏻 My name is Daniel Lozano, I am a Colombian entrepreneur, full-stack, cross-platform developer, Computer Science Instructor and Simulation Enthusiast.
-I specialize in Cloud computing, DevOps, SysOps, SecOps, and DataOps.
+I specialize in Azure and .NET.

 I have been constantly involved in various academic and commercial projects, using technologies such as Java, JavaScript (client and server-side), .NET,  C / C ++.
 Deeply involved in AI, cybersecurity, game development, and data science.